Plan your journey and what to pack

 Cutlery, crockery and saucepans

 A few pieces of cookware to enable you to cook, eat and store the food you like is all you need.
-You may also find that your housemates are happy to share some of the larger items such as frying pans rather than fill the kitchen with several versions of the same thing.
 For those keen to pack light, inexpensive kitchen items are easy to find in the city centre.

-Your phone, your laptop, maybe a hair dryer or tongs, an alarm clock and tablet – the electrical items you rely on can quickly add up.
+Your phone, your laptop, a tablet, maybe some speakers, a hair dryer or tongs – the electrical items you rely on can quickly add up.
 So a good quality bar adapter (the long flat form of plug extension that offers a few more sockets) will be useful, but please don’t use a cube version.
 You should also check that any electrical items are safe and compatible with the voltage system in the UK.
+If you’re travelling from overseas, you might want to bring a three-pin plug adapter with you.
 And don’t forget all the leads and chargers!

-Lancaster can get pretty cold and wet over the autumn and winter months so you definitely want to have some warm layers and a good coat at the ready.
+While it can get quite hot in the summer, Lancaster can become quite cold and wet over the autumn and winter months so you definitely want to have some warm layers and a good coat at the ready.
 A decent umbrella will also be a wise investment.
 Then think about the things you are likely to do once you get here – lectures in the day, plus your favourite sports or hobbies, nights out with your new friends – and pack what you need.
 Don’t go overboard and bring everything you own.
+If you want to travel light, there are plenty of shops in the area that sell a range of clothing.

 Plasters and painkillers are always good to have ready.
-If you don’t have them packed, you can pick them up at the campus pharmacy.
+If you don’t have them packed, you can pick them up at a campus or local pharmacy.
+The same goes for face coverings and hand sanitiser.

-You’ll need proof of funding and proof of identity for when you complete registration shortly after you arrive – visit the Registration page for details of the correct documents.
-You may also want to bring railcards, bank cards and money and your NHS and National Insurance numbers.
+You should bring proof of funding and identity, as well as railcards, bank cards and money and your NHS and National Insurance numbers.
 If you are travelling from overseas, visit the International webpages for more details and suggestions.

 A rucksack or satchel to carry your books and any electrical devices to and from class is a must-have item.